Description

 On days 6-7 and all other weekends, you will have the time to explore the stunning palm-fringed beaches of Tofo – you can relax, swim, surf and enjoy the area.
 During the first weekend you can also complete your open or advanced certificate.

 Once your dive course is completed you will officially be an assistant scientist.
-On days 8-12 and all other weekdays you will do dives.
+On days 8-12 and all other weekdays you will participate in the project activities which typically include four ocean activities per week, usually three dives and one ocean safari, looking for whale sharks from the boat with snorkel kit and underwater camera on hand for when you spot them.

 You can start your day with the sunshine and a good breakfast!
 Afterwards, you will prepare your research dive – get your equipment together and head to one of the dive sites, and conduct research including fish and manta ray surveys.
-You may also go on an ocean safari and go searching for whale sharks and dolphins to photo ID and record their behavioural data.
-At 12:30 you can either return to the accommodation for lunch or eat a packed lunch brought with you.
-At 14:00 you can go to the office and enter data into the database from the research work you did in the morning.
-Depending on the time of year you may be collecting data on humpback whales, uploading photo IDs into the database, conducting turtle nest surveys or improving the beach environment by clean-up collection.
-You will return to the accommodation to share your experiences with the other volunteers and perhaps go for a swim in the ocean.
+Or you may be heading out on an ocean safari and go searching for whale sharks and dolphins to photo ID and record their behavioural data.
+Other activities include beach cleans, microplastic surveys, spotting humpback whales from the shore (in season).
+At 12:30 you will take a lunch break with lunch served at the dive centre restaurant.
+At 14:00 you can go to the office and enter data into the database from the research work you did in the morning, or whatever activity is scheduled for you by the project coordinator.
+Typically the work day ends around 15:30.
+You can then return to the accommodation to share your experiences with the other volunteers and perhaps go for a swim in the ocean, relax on the beach or check out the local market.
 A delicious dinner and time to relax will await you.

 If you have signed up for a 2 week option, then day 15 will be your day to leave the lodge and transfer to Imhambane Airport to fly home.
 Our team will take care of your airport transfer if you leave on your designated day.